 Increase variety and number of community and campus interaction opportunities, events, programming, and dialogue.

 UIC COMMUNITY ENGAGEMENT

 A resilient community is founded upon the basis of trust and support.
 Community engagement plays a prominent role in strengthening intercampus relationships and establishing clear and coherent communication pathways.
-The Campus Conversation series What’s Going on and Why?
-(Office of the Provost and Vice Chancellor for Academic Affairs) allows for a safe environment to foster the sharing of ideas, concerns, and partnerships through respectful collaboration.
 Community division cripples communities by eroding social interaction and communication.
 By strengthening campus/community relationships, UIC will continue to support social unity.

 As the only public research university in Chicago, UIC recognizes its unique role within the neighboring communities.
 Community dialogue and idea sharing provides both the university and community residents with opportunities to collaborate and form working relationships.
 Designing a resilient framework requires strong visionary cohesion between stakeholders and the establishment of a communication network.
 The campus-wide project, the Social Justice Initiative (Office of the Provost) works to serve residents in underserved communities, providing scholarships, community engagement opportunities, and teaching.
 The primary function of this program is for UIC staff and faculty members to share their research with the community through a social justice lens.
 The Social Justice Initiative strives to promote inclusivity, sustainability, and equity through community involvement.